fannyrancourt/fannyrancourt.github.io/_posts/2017-06-04-executors.md

 layout: post
 title: Ordered multi-processed generator in Keras
 ---
+** UPDATE **
+This post has made it into Keras as of Keras 2.0.6.

 If you have used Keras extensively, you are probably aware that using `model.fit_generator(..., pickle_safe=True)` may not do what you expect.
 In fact, generators cannot be shared across processes in `Python`.
 This cause your generator to be copied instead.
 So your training loop will see the same data over and over again.
 While this is not that big of a deal in most cases, this cause the function `model.predict_generator` to be useless for `workers` > 1.

 ## Solving the problem
-To solve this problem, I have been toying around with `Pytorch`'s [Dataset](http://pytorch.org/docs/_modules/torch/utils/data/dataset.html#Dataset) to use it into `Keras` code base.
+To solve this problem, I have been toying around with `Pytorch`'s [Dataset](http://pytorch.org/docs/_modules/torch/utils/data/dataset.html#Dataset) to add it into `Keras` code base.
 In this post, I'll share my solution that I hope, will be merged into `Keras` soon enough.

 ## Code